 - Spintronics-related products

-Graphene is pretty exciting and is getting a lot of hype - especially since the 2010 Nobel prize in physics went to Andre Geim and Konstantin Novoselov, who first isolated Graphene in 2004.
-Manchester City is quite proud of this discovery and they produced a nice video introducing graphene, its discovery and applications:
+Graphene is an exciting material that is getting a lot of attention - especially since the 2010 Nobel prize in physics went to Andre Geim and Konstantin Novoselov, who first isolated Graphene in 2004.